Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Steps for filling out a W-9 form

-Completing a W-9 form is pretty straightforward – you likely already know all of the information that needs to be included.
-You can download a blank PDF version of Form W-9 from the IRS website.
+Completing a W-9 form is pretty straightforward – you can start by downloading a blank PDF version of Form W-9 from the IRS website.

 H3 – Step 1 to fill out Form W-9: Add contact and business information